 - 95th and Western: Connecting CTA and Pace buses

 In August 2014, the RTA, CTA, Metra and Pace completed the RTA Interagency Transit Passenger Design Standards Manual.
 These design standards were based on experience from the test sites and are essential for promoting consistency across RTA transit services.
-In addition to using the design standards for this project RTA expects that the standards can be used by Northeastern Illinois municipalities and the Service Boards to promote transit connections in a consistent manner.
+In addition to using the design standards for this project, the standards are being used by the Service Boards and other transportation agencies throughout the region to promote transit connections in a consistent manner.

-Sign installation has continued at other major connection points in Downtown Chicago over the past years including:
+Sign installation has continued at other major connection points in Downtown Chicago over the past several years, including:

-- LaSalle Street Station: Connecting the Metra Rock Island Line to CTA buses and LaSalle/Van Buren, Blue Line Clinton Rapid Transit stations
+- LaSalle Street Station: Connecting the Metra Rock Island Line to CTA buses and the CTA LaSalle/Van Buren and LaSalle Blue Line stations

 - Chicago Union Station and the Union Station Transit Center: Connecting Amtrak; Metra Milwaukee District North, Milwaukee District West, North Central Service, BNSF, Heritage Corridor and Southwest lines; CTA Blue, Red, Orange, Brown, Pink, Purple lines and 13 bus routes

-The next phase of the project involves creating and installing signs in seven new locations:
+The next phase of the project involved fabrication and installation of signs at seven new locations in 2018:

 |Mayfair - Montrose (MD-N, Blue)||Lisle (BNSF)|